 How to Manage All of Your Alternative Investments

-While you might be ready for alternative investments, chances are the traditional portfolio management tools you’re used to aren’t up for the challenge.
+While you might be ready for alternative investments, chances are the traditional investment management tools you’re used to aren’t up for the challenge.

 When you’re ready for a portfolio manager that’s made for the digital world in which we live, turn to Kubera.

-At Kubera, we brought together the ease of a spreadsheet with the power of high-tech integrations to enable you to manage and optimize every single one of your assets — from traditional investments like stocks and bonds (in any currency!) to alternative assets like crypto, real estate, websites, collectibles, private market investments, and more.
+Kubera is balance sheet software that brings together the ease of a spreadsheet with the power of high-tech integrations to enable you to manage and optimize every single one of your assets — from traditional investments like stocks and bonds to alternative assets like crypto, real estate, websites, collectibles, private market investments, and more.
 Check out all the financial institutions to which Kubera connects here.

-And not only that, but Kubera’s beneficiary management feature also empowers investors to create a secure and streamlined path for passing their investment portfolio down to a pre-determined heir when the time comes.
+Finally, Kubera’s beneficiary management feature also empowers investors to create a secure and streamlined path for passing their investment portfolio down to a predetermined heir when the time comes.
 No more lost domain names or crypto wallets here!